ArtLens AI: Share Your View

-September 11, 2020 by Anna Faxon and Haley Kedziora
+By Anna Faxon and Haley Kedziora on Sep 11, 2020

 Art is one way people reflect and shape the world they see, and the Cleveland Museum of Art has a new way to match your view to views created by some of history’s greatest artists.

 The CMA’s Digital Innovation team has launched ArtLens AI: Share Your View.
 This interactive tool on the museum website and on Twitter matches what you see in your world to art from the CMA’s remarkable collection.

 This easy point of entry into the CMA answers the fatigue of people learning new technologies to stay connected to friends, family, and co-workers.
 We also wanted to give the community a resource in which— without previous knowledge of history or art theory — someone can make visual connections between their world and a work of art at the click of a button.

 The reverse image search tool uses Artificial Intelligence (AI) to recognize the shapes, patterns, and objects in your own photos to find surprising and delightful matches from the CMA’s encyclopedic collection.
 The tool can even recognize famous architecture in your photo.